OnlyFlag/ctfhub/README.md

 # ctfhub
-This is the repo of CTF challenges from various competitions we made.
+This is the repo of challenges from various CTF competitions.
 It contains challenge's source code, writeup, dockerfile.